AIMH-DHgroup/geometry-retrieving-api/README.md

 uvicorn main:app
 ```

-If you want to use the web interface open this [tab](http://127.0.0.1:8000/docs) in your browser, otherwise you can use this command from terminal:
+If you want to use the web interface open this [tab](http://127.0.0.1:8000/docs) in your browser, otherwise you can use this command:

 ```shell
 curl -X POST "http://127.0.0.1:8000/geosparql" \